Collaborative Value Function Estimation Under Model Mismatch: A Federated Temporal Difference Analysis: Related Work

 \subsection{Distributed and Federated RL Algorithms}

 \paragraph{Distributed RL.} Many distributed RL algorithms have emerged to address scalability and efficiency challenges.
-Pioneering frameworks such as asynchronous parallelization \cite{mnih2016asynchronous}, the high-throughput IMPALA architecture \cite{espeholt2018impala}, and decentralized gossip-based protocols \cite{assran2019gossip} exemplify this progress.
+This progress is exemplified by the development of many distributed frameworks, such as asynchronous parallelization \cite{mnih2016asynchronous}, the high-throughput IMPALA architecture \cite{espeholt2018impala}, and decentralized gossip-based protocols \cite{assran2019gossip}.
 Theoretical convergence properties of such distributed methods have expanded to include robustness against adversarial attacks \cite{wu2021byzantine, Xie2021FedPG_BR} and communication compression \cite{mitra2023temporal}.
-There are also works deriving sample complexities for distributed RL with linear function approximation \cite{doan2019finite, liu2023distributed}, and actor-critic algorithms \cite{chen2022sample, shen2023towards} all under i.i.d. sampling.
+Furthermore, several works derived sample complexities under i.i.d. sampling for distributed RL with linear function approximation \cite{doan2019finite, liu2023distributed}, and actor-critic algorithms \cite{chen2022sample, shen2023towards}.
 Further work extends to decentralized stochastic approximation \cite{sun2020finite, wai2020convergence, zheng2023federated}, TD learning with linear function approximation \cite{wang2023federated}, and off-policy TD actor-critic algorithms \cite{chen2021multi}.
 However, these analyses commonly rely on two key assumptions: agents synchronize updates through continuous communication (e.g., after every local iteration) and operate in \emph{homogeneous} environments with identical dynamical properties across all participants.

 \paragraph{FedRL under Homogeneous Environments.} Parallel efforts in FedRL aim to reduce communication costs by allowing agents to perform multiple local updates between periodic synchronization rounds.
 This paradigm has been explored in contexts such as federated TD learning with linear function approximation \cite{dal2023federated, dal2023over, Khodadadian2022FedRL}, off-policy TD methods \cite{Khodadadian2022FedRL}, and $Q$-learning \cite{Khodadadian2022FedRL}, with further extensions to behavior-policy heterogeneity \cite{woo2023blessing} and compressed communication \cite{beikmohammadi2024compressed}.
 However, a common limitation across all these approaches remains persistent: all agents are assumed to operate in identical Markov decision processes (MDPs) (\emph{homogeneous} environments).
 This assumption fails to capture real-world scenarios where agents face environmental heterogeneity.